Cable |

 Example: A laptop to an HD monitor.

+DVI-D transmits digital video without audio.
 DVI-I transmits digital and analog video without audio.

 Example: An HD tuner to an HDTV